jvican/jvican.github.io/content/post/reduce-compile-times.md

 Good, we don't have a recursive GADT (and it's unlikely you will in a CLI application).
 But we do have an automatic typeclass derivation process that meets the previous criteria.
-We experienced the implicit search failure when we removed the `Strict` typeclass from `case-app`.
+We experienced the implicit search failure before when we removed the `Strict` typeclass from `case-app` and `Bloop.scala` failed to compile.

 Such automatic typeclass derivation, though, doesn't diverge after we cached the implicits!
 The divergence only happens when we derive typeclasses for